klesun/deep-assoc-completion/docs/deep-keys-overview.md

-Hello, my name is Artur, nice to meet you.
-In this video i'd like to show you the features of the "deep-keys" phpstorm plugin i wrote.
+Hello, in this document I'd like to show you the features of the "deep-assoc-completion" phpstorm plugin I wrote.

 The plugin adds associative array key completion for you.
 So when you declare a variable like that...